ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 >
 > So the neatest thing happens is when you get a core group of 10 great people, it becomes self-policing as to who they let in to that group.
 >
-> So I consider the most important job of someone like myself is recruiting.”
+> So I consider the most important job of someone like myself is recruiting.
 >
 > byline
 > Steve Jobs